NBowlin/Unity_Coordinate_Mapping/README.md

 - *Hm Renderer:* The GameObject containing the Mesh Renderer with the proper *Overlay* material (described above)

 There are two steps to generating a heatmap:
-- Ensure you have a material on your planet that accepts can accept and display a secondary texture.
+- Ensure you have a material on your planet that can accept and display a secondary texture.
 There are a number of premade materials for this located at `Coordinate_Mapping > Materials`, they have *Overlay* appended to the name.
 Also, the Overlay versions of the planets from the *Add a planet* section outlined above come setup to accept a heatmap.
 - Call ```public async void GenerateHeatmapGrid(IEnumerable<ICoordinatePoint> points)```.
 This accepts a list of *ICoordinatePoint*s, generates a heatmap texture from them, and supplies it to the material as the overlay texture (using the property reference name *_OverlayTex*.

 The typical path for generating a heatmap would be to add the `Heatmap` script to your GameObject, then add the `GenerateHeatmapGrid` function as an event listener for your `IDataLoader`'s `loadComplete` event (Which sends along a list of `ICoordinatePoint`s).
 Here is an example from the Earthquake demo:

 <img align="center" src="meta/heatmap_loadcomplete.png" >

-**Note:** The heatmap only takes _frequency_ of points at a location in to account.
+**Note:** The heatmap only takes _frequency_ of points at a location into account.
 The more data points in a given area, the "hotter" the location.
 It doesn't take additional parameters in to account to modify the weight that each plot gives to the heatmap.

 ## Demos